VisheshVGR/hnbgu_hostel_management_portal/README.md

 * Admin can change any account type to - Student, Caretaker, Warden, Chief Warden, Admin.

 ## All Complaints
-* Every visitor is able to see all complaints
+* Every visitor is able to see all complaints.
-* User can filter complains accordint to Resolved, Pending, Declined
+* User can filter complains accordint to Resolved, Pending, Declined.
-* All Data Talbe features available
+* All Data Talbe features available.
-* Info icon open dialog box for additional information with remarks from Officer
+* Info icon open dialog box for additional information with remarks from Officer.

 ## Miscellaneous Pages